syncfusion-content/xamarin-docs/Xamarin/SfDiagram/Userhandles.md

 ---
-title: Adding userhandles for diagram
+title: Adding userhandles for diagram | Syncfusion
 description: Learn how to add userhandles in diagram
 platform: xamarin
 control: SfDiagram